Frequently Asked Questions

 Will there be restrictions placed on my practice while in the KARE Program?

-Yes - The Program may determine that certain practice restrictions are necessary to ensure safe practice.
+It may be determined that certain practice restrictions are necessary to ensure safe practice.
 For example, a nurse may not have access to controlled substances for a period of time.
 The Program will review and allow you to modify your Agreement as you continue to be successful in your recovery.
 The Program’s objective is to return all nurses to safe practice.

 Why can’t I drink alcohol while in monitoring?